PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before this cluster.
 Its positive-only prune contract permits direct result capture, but keep the earlier terminal affine recovery unchanged.
 Commit and push only; do not create or update a pull request.

+## First terminal slice/pad/concat evidence characterization checkpoint

+The first direct strided-slice/pad/concat call shares the same positive-only prune contract as the already staged second call, so its raw counter is complete mutation evidence.
+A strict expected-failure contract requires the first call to assign `_pre_terminal_affine_slice_pad_concat_stats` between the raw transpose/Mul/Add owner and `terminal_affine_tensor_count`.

+The contract also requires exactly two direct owner statements and preserves the second target as `_terminal_slice_pad_concat_stats`.
+This prevents another ambiguous occurrence edit.
+The earlier terminal affine recovery and all owner arguments, ordering, and reconciliation behavior remain unchanged.

+At implementation, replace only the first direct expression and update the terminal-affine and bridge-owner boundary contracts.
+Validate both occurrence targets, the complete bridge suite, terminal affine recovery, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.